SimpleBlockchain/simpleblockchain/README.md

 recompute this link in the chain in a reasonable time even once, let alone twice or more.
 The blockchain is effectively safe.

+## Omitted Stuff

+There's a lot more to Bitcoin than I've presented here, which I won't even mention.

+There are also omitted issues that are more directly blockchain-related.
+For instance, how does anyone know you actually did the work to compute those hashes?
+Because they can check by running the hash themselves.
+(Checking if the answer is right takes only a single try, so that's fast.)

+Or what happens if by chance someone does succeed in altering a chain near the end, where there are fewer blocks to have to recompute?
+A large hacker group could coordinate on this.
+Yes, they could, but keep in mind that they have have a sigificant fraction of the world's computing resources in order to keep up.
+There are also mechanisms built into Bitcoin to help choose between alternate blockchains.

+And what about the hash, am I cheating by using Python's `hashlib` for that?
+Not really.
+A hash can be anything with the properties loosely described of "one way" and "non-linear".
+I used `hashlib.md5` because I used a similar library in my original code in another language that had fewer choices.